Skip to content

 The Swimsuit Aisle

-Let’s talk about swimsuits, because, since we’re being so honest, this is an area where we all struggle.
-Even Christian women (myself included) with an eye for modest style tend to loosen their standards when they put on a swimsuit.
+Since we’re being honest, let’s talk swimsuits because this is an area where we all struggle.
+Even Christian women (myself included) with an eye for modest fashion tend to loosen their standards when they put on a swimsuit.

 When you look at swimwear catalogs and websites, it’s no wonder.
 With rare exceptions, swimsuits aren’t modest.
 I’ve worn swimsuits with features I would never consider in my everyday clothing.